-- Each programming assignment has a posted deadline. - The latest you can turn in a programming assignment is 24 hours after the posted deadline, no exceptions. - Each student gets four Emergency-Days (4 tokens) for use on programming assignments, which are automatically used by turning in an assignment 24 hours late (no need to email your professor).
-You can only use one token per assignment. - If you don't have any emergency-days left and submit late, your maximum score lowers by 20% (not quite the same as a 20% penalty).
-So, in this case: recorded_grade = min(raw score, 80). - Either you use emergency-days or pay the late-penalty, either way you should turn in work within 24 hours of the original deadline!
-This means you can't use more than one emergency-days or pay multiple late penalties on a single assignment. - Turning in 1 minute late and turning in 23 hours and 59 minutes late are treated the same (and therefore there are no "half emergency-days" and no "partial late penalties"). - Unused emergency-days will be worth a small bounty at the semester's end (0.25% of the semester grade).
-This is a reward (1% if you don't spend any of them) for working and planning ahead during the semester.
+- Each programming assignment has a posted deadline. - The latest you can turn in a programming assignment is 24 hours after the posted deadline, no exceptions (unless you have ODS accommodations).
+Assignments turned in within 24 hours late will acquire a grade penalty of 20%.
+So, in this case: recorded\grade = min(raw\score, 80). - You should turn in work within 24 hours of the original deadline!
+Assignments turned in more than 24 hours late will not be accepted. - Turning in 1 minute late and turning in 23 hours and 59 minutes late are treated the same (and therefore there are no "partial late penalties").

-Broken Code == Bad Scores
+• Broken Code == Bad Scores

 - After the first two programming assignments, any code turned in that does not run (immediately crashes due to errors), specifically on Python 3.11 or above, will receive at most 50%.
 No exceptions.
 At this point, if the grader can quickly fix your code, you might get some points back.
-If the grader cannot immediately spot and fix the issue, you might not get any points at all. - o Turning in code that runs is a big deal!
+If the grader cannot immediately spot and fix the issue, you might not get any points at all. - Turning in code that runs is a big deal!

-• Honor Code: Special Notes for Programming Assignments
+Honor Code: Special Notes for Programming Assignments

-O Programming assignments are considered individual efforts, therefore no sharing of code and/or discussion of problem solutions are allowed with anyone except the TAs or the professors.
+- Programming assignments are considered individual efforts, therefore no sharing of code and/or discussion of problem solutions are allowed with anyone except the TAs or the professors.
 Student submissions will be manually and automatically assessed for cheating.
-You may not look at or otherwise view or discuss any other individual's code, pseudocode, or algorithms.

-- You may not use any Internet resources to create code or algorithms, besides the textbooks, the slides, and Piazza, unless otherwise specified.
+You may not look at or otherwise view or discuss any other individual's code, pseudocode, or algorithms. - You may not use any Internet resources to create code or algorithms, besides the textbooks, the slides, and Piazza, unless otherwise specified.
 However, you are free to look up the syntax errors you encounter online, to gain an understanding of what the syntax error means.
-The assignments we're doing this semester can be directly solved using techniques discussed in class, and no outside material is needed unless otherwise noted. - It is your responsibility to lock your computers with a password, to not post your code to websites like Pastebin that are publicly accessible, to guard your USB drives and computers, to not upload your files to someone else's computer, etc. You are liable for any access gained to your code. - See Honor code section below for more details.
+The assignments we're doing this semester can be directly solved using techniques discussed in class, and no outside material is needed unless otherwise noted.

+- It is your responsibility to lock your computers with a password, to not post your code to websites like Pastebin that are publicly accessible, to guard your USB drives and computers, to not upload your files to someone else's computer, etc. You are liable for any access gained to your code. - See Honor code section below for more details.